johnConstant/CI-portfolio-project-1/README.md

 I got my images from Pexels.com and the menu panel image on the home page from Shutterstock.
 I used icons from Font Awesome.

 ### Code
+- Hamburger style navigation comes from the Bootstrap v5.2 CSS and Javascript framework
 - Home page reviews carousel was done the CSS and Javascript framework, Bootstrap v5.2
 - My form styling came from a Udemy course, (Advanced CSS and SASS)[https://www.udemy.com/course/advanced-css-and-sass/], by Jonas Schmedtman
 - Removing the form labels in an accessible way came from (CSS Tricks)[https://css-tricks.com/html-inputs-and-labels-a-love-story/]